th174/cellsociety_cs308/DESIGN.md

 * Further, the user will be able to press a button to stop the current simulation, which will then prompt the user to select or type in a new XML file specifying the new simulation to be run.
 * To pause the game, the user can press spacebar and to speed up and slow down, the user just presses +/-.
 Later on, we are planning on making this more user friendly by implementing buttons.
 Additionally, we could do more UI controls to determine the size of the grid, etc.
 * For any erroneous errors, like not being able to read a file, we use try catch statements and print out an error to the user.
 We've already implemented this to some extent and plan on doing it for the big possible errors.
-* The attached picture shows what our final product may look like, along with some more buttons.
+* [This picture](./lib/mockup.png) shows what our final product may look like, along with some more buttons.

 # Design Details
 * Per one the use cases, for the cells on the edge, the neighbors that are not on the screen would be considered dead.
 This would be done in the SimulationGrid to set the ones that are not on the screen as null.
 Then, in the packages for each simulation, in the Cell class, in an interact method, one would say that if the method is null then it would not interact with it.
 This would be made so that the interaction are the ones that should be done like in Game of Life and have all the active grids in the windows.